 Nesting / Breeding

-They usually nest in holes bored into dead trees, branches or stumps.
-The hen usually lays between 2 to 4 eggs that are incubated for 13–15 days.
+They typically nest in tree cavities.
+The hen usually lays between 2 to 4 eggs that are incubated for 13 – 15 days.
 Nesting duties are shared by both parents.
-Tinkerbirds may place sticky mistletoe seeds around the entrances of their nests, probably to deter predators.

 Species Research by Sibylle Johnson